apache/geode/Native-Disk-Persistence.md

 </tr>
 <tr>
 <td>diskSpace</td>
-</td>measures the space, in bytes, used by db files and oplog files</td>
+<td>measures the space, in bytes, used by db files and oplog files</td>
 </tr>
 </table>